 Medical Editor: John P. Cunha, DO, FACOEP

-Suprax (cefixime) for Oral Suspension is used to treat many different types of infections caused by bacteria.
-It is cephalosporin antibiotic.
-Common side effects include stomach upset/pain, diarrhea, nausea, gas, headache, or dizziness.
+Suprax (cefixime) for Oral Suspension is a cephalosporin antibiotic used to treat many different types of infections caused by bacteria.
+Common side effects of Suprax include stomach upset/pain, diarrhea, nausea, constipation, loss of appetite, gas, headache, dizziness, anxiety, drowsiness, increased night-time urination, runny nose, sore throat, cough, or vaginal itching or discharge.

 The recommended adult dose of the Suprax suspension is 400 mg daily.
 For the treatment of uncomplicated cervical/urethral gonococcal infections, a single oral dose of 400 mg is recommended.
 The recommended pediatric dose is 8 mg/kg/day of the suspension.
 This may be administered as a single daily dose or may be given in two divided doses, as 4 mg/kg every 12 hours.
 Other drugs may interact with Suprax.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 Suprax should be used only when prescribed during pregnancy.
 This drug passes into breast milk.
 While there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.